sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

 ## <span id="AddLangPacktoImage"></span><span id="addlangpacktoimage"></span><span id="ADDLANGPACKTOIMAGE"></span>Add a Language to a Windows Image

 Language packs are available on the language pack ISO as .cab packages and are named with their locale; for example, Microsoft-Windows-Client-Language-Pack_x64_es-es.cab.
-Language capabilities are available on the feature on demand ISO as .cab packages.
+Language capabilities are available on the Features on Demand ISO as .cab packages.

 LIPs are available on the language pack ISO as .appx files and are also named with their locale; for example, LanguageExperiencePack.ca-ES.Neutral.appx.
 You can find these .appx files and their associated license files in the `LocalExperiencePack\<locale>` folder of the lanugage pack ISO.

-Language components, including language packs and features on demand can be added to an offline Windows image DISM.
+Language components, including language packs and Features on Demand can be added to an offline Windows image with DISM.
 To learn more about Windows language components, see [Languages overview](language-packs-and-windows-deployment.md)

 > [!important]
 > Don't install a language after an update.
 If you install an update that contains language-dependent resources before you install a language, the language-specific changes that are contained in the update are not applied and you will have to reinstall the update.
 Always install languages before you install updates.

-## <span id="add-offline"></span><span id="ADD-OFFLINE"></span>Work with languages
+## <span id="add-offline"></span><span id="ADD-OFFLINE"></span>Adding languages

-Here's how to add and remove languages on an offline (mounted) image (install.wim).
-We'll install the French language, and then show you how to add a LIP language  (Luxembourgish) that uses French as a base language.
+This section covers how to add and remove languages on an offline (mounted) image (install.wim).
+We'll install the French language, and then add a LIP language (Luxembourgish) that uses French for its base language.

 To save space, you can remove English language components when deploying to non-English regions by [uninstalling the language](#remove-a-language-pack-from-a-windows-image) components in the reverse order from how you add them.